 Eye drops can contain many symptoms of glaucoma.
 Medication controls the disease by slowing the production of fluid to maintain healthy intraocular pressure.
 Some medicines also smoothen the flow of fluid within the drainage canal.
 Proper medication can go a long way in controlling the symptoms and preserving your vision.

 If the symptoms cannot be controlled by medications, the doctor may recommend surgery.
-Laser eye surgery is less invasive and is the most popular treatment for glaucoma.
+Laser eye surgery is less invasive and is the most popular treatment for glaucoma treatment.
 There are a variety of procedures used by ophthalmologists to drain fluid from the eye and reduce intraocular pressure.

-In My Vision Eye Clinic the glaucoma specialist will weigh all of these factors before deciding whether you need treatment for glaucoma, or whether you should be monitored closely as a glaucoma suspect.
+In My Vision Eye Clinic the glaucoma treatment specialist will weigh all of these factors before deciding whether you need treatment for glaucoma treatment, or whether you should be monitored closely as a glaucoma suspect.
 Being glaucoma suspect means your risk of developing glaucoma is higher than normal, and you need to have regular examination to detect the early signs of damage to the optic nerve.